MarioGibney/bitcoin-security-research/Blockspace Market Phases.md

 ### A Fuzzy Line

 The distinction between periods of Blockspace Abundance and Scarcity may not be very clean.
-There have been (and may be more) periods of several months that switched between the two phases.
-But considering that the longest periods of Blockspace Scarcity have been no more than a few months, when viewing the subject from a long (multi-decade) timeframe, I think it is safe to say that we are still under Blockspace Abundance.
+There have been (and may be more) periods that switched between the two phases if you look at data by the month.
+But considering that the longest periods of Blockspace Scarcity have been no more than a few months, when viewing the subject from a long (multi-decade) timeframe, it is safe to say that we are still under Blockspace Abundance.

 Assuming a robust blockspace market does eventually form, it remains plausible that there will be a long intermediate phase of switching back and forth between Blockspace Abundance and Scarcity with gradually lengthening period of full blocks before Blockspace Scarcity becomes the permanent norm.
-Also plausible is that some phenomenon triggers a swift uptick in blockspace demand and that the transition occurs very quickly and cleanly.
+Also plausible is that some phenomenon triggers a swift uptick in blockspace demand at the right time and that the transition occurs very quickly and cleanly.

-In any case, the longer timeframes of data one looks at, the less this transitionary period matters.
+In any case, the more one zooms out and look at longer term trends, the less obfuscating a potentially fuzzy transitionary period will be.

 ### Other Factors